 Reserved Names are domain names that have been reserved by fTLD Registry Services (fTLD) or ICANN and are not available for immediate registration.
-Some of these names may become available for registration through a “challenge” process.
+Some of these names may become available for registration through a “challenge” process or other mechanisms.
 To learn how to submit a challenge with fTLD, see the Reserved Names Challenge section.

 fTLD Reserved Names